Saturday, December 21, 2024

-The plant can process 18 million gallons per day, but it will by immediately overwhelmed until the US's treatment plant is finished.
+The plant can process 18 million gallons per day, but it will be immediately overwhelmed until the US's treatment plant is finished.

-Mexico is nearing completion on its new wastewater treatment plant near Tijuana, but once it’s turned on, it will be immediately overwhelmed by water that should have been treated in the United States.
+Mexico is nearing completion on its updated wastewater treatment plant near Tijuana, but once it’s turned on, it will be immediately overwhelmed by water that should have been treated in the United States.

 The San Antonio de los Buenos Wastewater Treatment Plant is currently inoperable, so wastewater sent there is channeled into the ocean.
 The plant is being fully rebuilt with a capacity of 18 million gallons per day.